 By applying this rule, instead of focusing on so many things that needs to be done, we can just focus on one key activity that will make the other activities easier.
 In this case, it could be creating an outline for the book.
-By doing that, it will make it easier to identify the chapters and its structure, plus it can also help identify a working title and sub-title.
+By doing that, it will make it easier to identify the chapters and its structure, and it can also help identify a working title and sub-title.

-The Benefits of using This Rule
+The Benefits of Using This Rule

 A number of things has happened as a result of using this rule consistently.

 - It has led to greater levels of clarity when working on projects or tasks.

 - It has allowed me to prioritise better.

 - It has helped me focus on high-value activities more often instead of trivial, low-value activities.

 - It has led to things being done quicker and better because of greater levels of focus.

 - It has reduced the level of tension or stress I used to feel when I had a lot of things to get done.

 Anyone who will apply this rule will see significant improvements in their effectiveness and their ability to get things done.
 This will also mean that not having enough time will not be an issue provided we’re clear on what needs to be done first.